-Primary Delegation The Delegator turns over full authority to the Delegate.
-The Action Requests for the Delegator only appear in the Action List of the Primary Delegate.
-The roughly correlate a Principal to a login username.
+A Principal represents an Entity that can authenticate into the system.
+One can roughly correlate a Principal to a login username.
 Entities can exist in KIM without having permissions or authorization to do anything; therefore, a Principal must exist and must be associated with an Entity in order for it to have access privileges.
+All authorization that is not specific to Groups is tied to a Principal.